Physician Renewal FAQs

 No, you cannot make changes to the online application after you have submitted it.

-If you need to provide additional information or supporting documentation, mail your documentation to:
+If you need to provide additional information or supporting documentation, mail or fax your documentation to:

 Maryland Board of Physicians